 The right to submit proposals for the award of a Nobel Prize in Literature shall, by statute, be enjoyed by:

-The Swedish Academy is responsible for the selection of the Nobel Laureates in Literature, and has 18 members.
+The Swedish Academy is responsible for the selection of the Nobel Prize laureates in literature, and has 18 members.
 The Nobel Committee for Literature is the working body that evaluates the nominations and presents its recommendations to the Swedish Academy, and comprises four to five members.

-Below is a brief description of the process involved in choosing the Nobel Laureates in Literature.
+Below is a brief description of the process involved in choosing the Nobel Prize laureates in literature.

 September – Invitation letters are sent out.
-The Nobel Committee sends out nomination forms to 600-700 individuals and organizations qualified to nominate for the Nobel Prize in Literature.
+The Nobel Committee sends out nomination forms to hundreds of individuals and organizations qualified to nominate for the Nobel Prize in Literature.

 February – Deadline for submission.
 The completed forms must reach the Nobel Committee not later than 31 January of the following year.
 The Committee then screens the nominations and submits a list for approval by the Academy.